 Then comes the main component, "Canvas", the most essential HTML5 component for that can be used for rendering graphs, game graphics, or other visual images on the fly.
 And we are done!!!
 HTML5 Gaming: animating sprites in Canvas with EaselJS – David Rousset.
 When you want to write casual games using the HTML5 Canvas element, you’ll need to find a way to handle your sprites.

 There are several libraries available to help you writing games such as ImpactJS, CraftyJS and so on.
 On my side, I’ve decided to use EaselJS which has been used to write PiratesLoveDaisies: an HTML5 Tower Defense game as well as for the very cool Atari Arcade suite.
+This awesome library works in all modern HTML5 browsers and could even help you building a Windows 8 HTML5 games.
+For instance, if you’re running the Windows 8, you can install the Pirates Love Daisies game from the Windows Store here: Pirates Love Daisies for Windows 8 In this first article, we’re going to see how to use your existing sprite elements and animate them.
 Develop Your First Game in Canvas From Start to Finish.
 Whether you're taking part in the discussion, or reading articles about it, you must be aware that, even though it's still a specification, HTML5 is ready to be used...right now.